-- Items entered for exhibition must be ready for display in the home: pictures framed, wall hangings and pictures ready to hang, etc. Make sure hangers are strong enough to support the item.
+- 1. Exhibits must be ready for display (artwork framed, wall hangings and pictures ready to hang, etc) or the member must explain how a larger, heavier, exhibit will be displayed.
+Make sure hangers are strong enough to support the item.
 Command Strips or other quick attach products are usually not adequate hangers.
-Items not ready for display at the Iowa State Fair will be dropped one ribbon placing. - 2.
+Items not ready for display will be dropped one ribbon placing. - 2.
 Exhibit write-up/information must include source of inspiration and/or references indicating where the idea or information was obtained, giving credit to original author(s)/designer(s)/artist(s).